ibiyemisi64/SENSE/status/tasks-MichaelTu.md

 - 11/11-11/14: Implemented the UI Mockup of the main ALDS page into code.
 The UI mockup requires some new libraries including: `flutter_map`, `flutter_map_location_marker`, `google_fonts`.
 - 11/14: Attended SENSE status update meeting.
 Demoed ALDS progress.
 - 11/17: Implemented the UI Mockup of the ALDS settings page into code.
 - 11/17: Met with ALDS team to merge ALDS pages.
+Created new issues and delegated tasks for Sprint 4.
+Iterated on our UI mockup by defining new functionality to add to ALDS.